 FMST 387 COMMUNITY SERVICES FOR FAMILIES (3)

-Application of conceptual knowledge within community support and service programs, including needs assessment, program planning and direct or indirect intervention with families.
-Prerequisites: FMST 101, PSYC 101, and SOCI 101.
+Application of conceptual knowledge within community support and service programs, including needs assessment, program planning, and direct or indirect service to communities.
+Requires 30-35 hours of service learning outside of class time.
+Prerequisites: FMST 101 or FMST 102, PSYC 101, and SOCI 101.

 FMST 397 INTERNSHIP IN FAMILY AND HUMAN SERVICES (3)